 A Bad Process

 If you have a plan based on the requirements of the position, and you’re sure that you’re marketing a job opportunity that doesn’t look suspect, the next hiring hurtle to watch for is a bad process.

-The interview process has always been time consuming, but, with the rise of the open plan office and looser organizational hierarchies, more and more people are being plopped into the interview chair.
+The interview process has always been time consuming, but with the rise of the open plan office and looser organizational hierarchies, more and more people are being plopped into the interview chair.
 Along with the hiring manager, you have other managers, co-workers, recruiters and even CEOs conducting interviews with candidates.
-While this hiring process ensures that everyone “likes” the candidates who move forward, it also ensures that it takes way, way longer to make a hire.
+While this hiring process ensures that everyone “likes” the candidates who move forward, it also ensures that it takes far longer to make a hire.

-Basically, if making a hire feels like a “process” for your interviewers, then you can bet your applicants are even more frustrated by the hoops they need to jump through.
-Unlike your interviewers, however, your candidates aren’t being paid to show up and they will drop out of a bad application process whenever they get tired of it.
+If making a hire feels like a “process” for your interviewers, then you can bet your applicants are even more frustrated by the hoops they need to jump through.
+Unlike your interviewers, your candidates aren’t being paid to show up and they will drop out of a bad application process whenever they get tired of it.

 If your hiring managers are working within the confines of a bad process, they will be unable to secure the talent that you want.
 If top candidates are annoyed with applying or feel disrespected by any interaction that they have with your hoard of interviewers, they will take themselves out of consideration.